terminus-community/ttracker/README.md

 * JWT auth routes
 * Admin panel to add and delete users (yes, manually, we can improve it later)
+* Route to start and stop tracking time

 ## Client-side: a GUI app